michaelmacinnis/oh/README.md

 ## License

-Oh is released under an MIT-style license.
+Oh is released under the MIT license.